Whitey2505/hello-world/README.md

 # hello-world
-Just another hello world repository. this requires individual letters being typed on the ipad and doesn't accept full wordinputs from the ipad keyboard :(
+Just another hello world repository.

+This requires individual letters being typed on the ipad and doesn't accept full wordinputs from the ipad keyboard :(